 - Technical Credits.
-A result of the Tech Prep program, technical credits are college credits in a technical field (including healthcare) that students can earn while still in high school.
+These credits are college credits in a technical field (including healthcare) that students can earn while still in high school.
 Typically, students will begin earning technical credits during their final two years of high school.

 - Work & Life Experience Credits.
 Accelerated programs commonly have many non-traditional student enrollees.
 This means many have prior work experience they can use for college credit.
 How a school provides college credit for work or life experience will vary, but students can expect to demonstrate their knowledge in any numbers of ways, including papers, tests or creating a portfolio.

 Resources for Fast-Track Medical Programs

 We’ve provided plenty of background information for anyone interested in applying to an accelerated medical program.
 For those who want to complete their own deep dive into what it takes to earn an accelerated degree, we’ve compiled a list of reputable resources to get you started.

 - ABHES: The Accrediting Bureau of Health Education Schools is one of the key accrediting organizations for allied health post-secondary programs.

 - ACEN: The Accreditation Commission for Education in Nursing is one of the two primary accreditation organizations for nursing programs.
 The site has a search tool to help prospective nursing students ensure a program of interest has programmatic accreditation.